hiranyty/ccm/README.md

-# CCM is developed using spingboot 2.0, ReatcJS and H2 database.
+# CCM is developed using spingboot 2.0, ReactJS and H2 database.
 Application is developed to analyze trading currencies.

 # Instrcutions to deploy and run the application

 # Backend
 1) Download the Backend folder.

-2) Run  "mvn install" and “mvn spring-boot:run
+2) Run  "mvn install" and “mvn spring-boot:run.

-   Application starts in port 8085
+   Application starts in port 8085.

     http://localhost:8085